 |CanCapital||3% + $595||$1,045||$1,495|

 As you can see from the table, each MCA provider has varying fees.
 And, their repayment terms can range from 5-20% of daily transactions.
 Slow repayment with a company offering a variable rate can cost a lot in the long run.

-For Stripe Capital, no. Stripe does not do a credit check.
-Instead, offers are extended to high-volume transactions that take place via the platform.
+For Stripe Capital, no — Stripe does not do a credit check.
+Instead, offers are extended to high-volume transactions that take place on the payment platform.

-Yes, Stripe offers financing to existing users based on transaction history.
-Stripe Capital and Stripe Corporate Card are two options.
+Yes!
+Stripe offers financing to existing users based on transaction history.
+Stripe Capital and the Stripe Corporate Card are two options.

-Even before the pandemic hit, it was crucial to keep enough capital on-hand to power your operations.
+It’s always been crucial to keep enough capital on-hand to power your operations.
 And, if you’ve been affected by the situation, you know why.
 If you are a high-volume seller and existing business customer, Stripe Capital may have just what you need to move forward and keep your doors open or even scale your business as you planned.
-If you’re not sure what the next step is for you financially, don’t hesitate to reach out to Business Credit Workshop.

 While merchant cash advances (MCAs) aren’t my go-to for recommended business funding, this is a legit offer for Stripe users who need funds quickly.
 With that said, do your due diligence and shop around before you accept a financial offer from any lender.

 And, if you’re interested in learning how to obtain up to $100K in business credit in as few as 30 days, join Business Credit Workshop today!